firepol/migrate-wordpress-to-google-cloud-python-datastore-blog/README.md

   - Note client ID and secret somewhere safe (e.g. in a keepass encrypted file)
   - Set `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` in the Environment variables of your `main - test` configuration

-Repeat the same process, later, for your production domain (you can re-use the same consent screen if you want, but it's a good idea to separate the test clint from the prod client).
+Repeat the same process, later, for your production domain (you can re-use the same consent screen if you want, but it's a good idea to separate the test client from the prod client).

 ## Local testing